User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Simulation

 \subsection{Convergence}

 \pgfplotsset{compat=1.11, /pgfplots/ybar legend/.style={ /pgfplots/legend image code/.code={ \draw[##1,/tikz/.cd,bar width=3pt,yshift=-0.2em,bar shift=0pt] plot coordinates {(0cm,0.8em)};}, }, }

-We show respectively the convergence of the proposed method in~\eqref{eq:G_iter} and~\eqref{eq:G_iter2}, with $|\S|=10,40,70,100$.
+We show by Figure~\ref{fig:convergence} the convergence of the proposed method in~\eqref{eq:G_iter} and~\eqref{eq:G_iter2}, with $|\S|=10,40,70,100$.
 Initially we have $\alpha^{(0)}=1$ and $\bm{\mu}^{(0)}=\bm{0}$.
 Numerically, one can see that both $\alpha$ and $\bm{\mu}$ converge fast.
+By Figure~\ref{fig:convergence}, under the same convergence tolerance parameter, the larger $|\S|$, the faster the convergence.
+Moreover, larger $|\S|$ requires fewer algorithmic iterations, as it becomes fast for RRHs to reach the resource limit (i.e. the condition $H(\bm{\rho})=1$).
 As for our convergence tolerance setting $\epsilon=10^{-4}$, the method converges within 25 iterations for all cases.
-The higher $|\S|$ is, the faster the convergence is.
-When more UEs are involved in demand scaling, one needs fewer iterations, as it becomes fast for RRHs to reach the resource limit (i.e. the condition $H(\bm{\rho})=1$).
 We remark that when $|\S|=100$, the iterations in Theorem~\ref{thm:compute_G} are actually computing the eigenvalue and eigenvector of a concave function and converge faster than the other cases.
 In general, Theorem~\ref{thm:compute_G} serves as an efficient sub-routine for Algorithm~\ref{alg:MaxD}.